Kenya and Tanzania Safari Tour — Masai Mara, Serengeti and Ngorongoro Crater

 Possible wildlife: zebras, wildebeest, giraffes, elephants, antelopes and large cats.

-Day 6 – Serengeti / Full-day safari View details
+Day 6 – Serengeti / Full-day game drive View details

 Meal plan: full board